 How is this different than my tax bill?

 If you reside within the city limits of Orangeburg, there is no need for you to obtain a fire contract.
 A fee for fire service is already included on your tax bill.

 However, if you reside in the county portion of the City’s fire district, then a fire contract is needed.
-The city of Orangeburg cannot tax for fire protection services outside of the city limits.
-Orangeburg County cannot tax for a service that it doesn’t provide since the city is the fire department.
+The city of Orangeburg cannot tax fire protection services outside of the city limits.
+Orangeburg County cannot tax for a service it doesn’t provide since the city is the fire department.

 When are contracts due?